 In the UK, we’re still hanging onto the ‘sunkissed’ look, believing that a light tan is a sign of healthy skin, when in fact, it’s quite the opposite.
 Wear an SPF cream on your face every day, to preserve your collagen levels.

 Your skin is the first part of your body to become dehydrated when you don’t drink enough.
-Two litres a day, every day will keep your skin plump, smooth, and well-balanced.
+People with great skin know to drink their two litres a day to keep skin plump, smooth, and well-balanced.

 Get your beauty sleep